rkuo/NetworkOS/apache/apachecon2016/ApacheCon2016.md

 * easy to represent relationship (link) between entities (nodes)
 * scale better

-[Apache Tinkerpop] this is good subject but very bad presentation.
+[Apache Tinkerpop] this is good subject but very bad presentation, not enough depth.

 ## Day-2